quark-engine/quark-engine/docs/source/quark_method_reference.rst

 **The algorithm of find_intersection**

-The find_intersection method takes in two sets, first_method_set and second_method_set, and finds their intersection using a recursive search algorithm.
+The ``find_intersection`` method takes in two sets, ``first_method_set`` and ``second_method_set``, and finds their intersection using a recursive search algorithm.

+Here is the process of ``find_intersection``。

 .. code-block:: TEXT

-    1.Check that the input sets are not empty.
+    1. Check that the input sets are not empty.
         If one of the sets is empty, raise a ValueError.

-    2.Use the & operator to find the intersection of the two sets.
+    2. Use the & operator to find the intersection of the two sets.
         If the intersection is not empty, return the resulting set.

-    3.If the intersection is empty, call the method_recursive_search function with the input sets and a specified maximum depth.
+    3. If the intersection is empty, call the method_recursive_search function with the input sets and a specified maximum depth.

-    4.The method_recursive_search function recursively searches for
-      the intersection of the two input sets up to the specified depth by splitting the sets into subsets and comparing each subset's elements.
+    4. The method_recursive_search function recursively searches for the intersection of the two input sets up to the specified depth by splitting the sets into subsets and comparing each subset's elements.
-      -If the intersection is found, return the resulting set.
+          - If the intersection is found, return the resulting set.
-      -Otherwise, return None.
+          - Otherwise, return None.

-**The code of find_previous_method**
+**The code of find_intersection**

 .. code-block:: python